squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

  * SquidConf:snmp_access: Controls SNMP client access to the cache.
  * SquidConf:broken_posts: Defines requests for which squid appends an extra CRLF after POST message bodies as required by some broken origin servers.
  * SquidConf:cache_peer_access: Controls which requests can be forwarded to a given neighbor (SquidConf:cache_peer).
+ * SquidConf:htcp_access: Controls which remote machines are able to make HTCP requests.
+ * SquidConf:htcp_clr_access: Controls which remote machines are able to make HTCP CLR requests.
+ * SquidConf:request_header_access: Controls which request headers are removed when violating HTTP protocol.
+ * SquidConf:reply_header_access: Controls which reply headers are removed from delivery to the client when violating HTTP protocol.
+ * SquidConf:delay_access: Controls which requests are handled by what [[Features/DelayPools|delay pool]]
+ * SquidConf:icap_access: (replaced by SquidConf:adaptation_access in [[Squid-3.1]]) What requests may be sent to a particular ICAP server.
+ * SquidConf:adaptation_access: What requests may be sent to a particular ICAP or eCAP filter service.
+ * SquidConf:log_access: Controls which requests are logged.
+This is global and overrides specific file access lists appended to SquidConf:access_log directives.

 '''Notes''':